dariusvalevicius/dariusvalevicius.github.io/blog/emotion_music/main.md

 ## Reflections

 This was a fun project to work on - I felt really lucky to work on music and emotion, two things I find super interesting.
 In particular, I'm proud of implementing a mixed methodology, basically by following my nose as I'd never received training in qualitative research.
-It seems to have turned up some pretty neat results, and I'm continuing in that tradition of including phenomenological reports in my PhD research.
+It seems to have turned up some pretty neat results, and I'm continuing in that tradition by including phenomenological reports in my PhD research.

 Because of a press release given by Frontiers, the paper got picked up by the media cycle, and currently has an Altmetric score of 1023, which is insane (!!).
 But again - I wish people paid more attention to the last few analyses, which is where I think we really added something to the conversation.
 What do you think?